Child 44 (film): Plot

 During Stalin's rule of the Soviet Union in the early 1950s, Ministry of State Security (MGB) Agent and war hero Leo Demidov uncovers a strange and brutal series of child murders.
-MGB leadership refuses to acknowledge the deaths as murders, however, because Soviet doctrine states that only capitalism creates serial killers.
-The son of Leo's partner is murdered by the serial killer, and during Leo's investigation, his wife, Raisa, is accused of being disloyal to the state.
+However, MGB leadership refuses to acknowledge the deaths as murders because Soviet doctrine states that only capitalism creates serial killers.
+The son of Leo's partner is murdered by the serial killer and during Leo's investigation, his wife, Raisa, is accused of being disloyal to the state.
 Leo suspects that his amoral and ambitious enemy in the MGB, Vasili Nikitin, is behind the charges.
-Leo refuses to support the accusation, and he is forced to take a demeaning militia position in the town of Volsk.
+Leo refuses to support the accusation and he is forced to take a demeaning militia position in the town of Volsk.
 Raisa accompanies him and must work as a janitor.

-In Volsk Leo meets his new commander, General Nesterov.
+In Volsk, Leo meets colonel Mikhail Nesterov, his new commander.
 Meanwhile, Vasili calls Raisa and attempts to persuade her to leave Leo and join him in Moscow.
-When she refuses, Vasili orders a local MGB man to abuse her.
+When she refuses, Vasili orders a local MGB functionary to abuse her.
 Raisa later admits to Leo that she only agreed to marry him because she feared what would happen to her if she refused a high-ranking member of state security.

-More child murder victims are discovered in Volsk, and after Leo tells Raisa that he suspects a serial killer, she decides to help his investigation.
-Together they convince Nesterov and his wife, Inessa, that the deaths must be investigated as serial murder.
+More child murder victims are discovered in Volsk and after Leo tells Raisa that he suspects this to be the work of a serial killer, she decides to help his investigation.
+Together, they convince Nesterov and his wife, Inessa, that the deaths must be investigated as serial murders.
 Further investigation reveals that the killer has claimed at least 44 victims and that he is traveling the rail lines to find his targets.